3ng7n33r/Surf-forecast-rennes/README.md

 # Surf-forecast-rennes
-Collection of surf forecast for beaches within a 2 hour drive of Rennes
+Collection of surf forecasts for beaches within a 2 hour drive of Rennes